 Though South Dakota has many things going for it as a place to live – including low crime rates and a cost of living that is below average for the United States – it’s not always hunky dory.
 One downside of South Dakota residency is the lack of diversity in healthcare insurance options.
 In SD, most residents get their health insurance through either the state government or private employers.

-A Step By Step Guide to South Dakota Residency Requirements (Including the Mailing Address Forwarding Process)
+How To Claim South Dakota Residency (Including the Mailing Address Forwarding Process)

 If you have made up your mind to become a South Dakotan, no sweat because getting a domicile in SD is not rocket science.
 If you have all documents to prove your residential status and are ready to compile the paperwork, this whole process won’t take long, and it won’t go heavy on your budget.